somikdhar729/somikdhar729.github.io/_pages/achievements.md

 * IBM Bluemix Hackathon (Finished 2nd in a 24hrs event).
 * Offered INSPIRE Scholarship for Academic excellence by the Department of Science and Technology, Government of India, 2012.
 * 99.99% percentile in National Cyber Olympiad, 2009(Country Rank-57).
-* Credited with a Scholar Blazer for being a Scholar in Sir Padampat Singhania Education Centre, Kanpur.
+* Credited with Meritorious Student award for being a Scholar in Sir Padampat Singhania Education Centre, Kanpur.
 * A.I.E.E.E.
 [2012] A.I.R. of 563 (in top 0.05% among 1.13 million applicants).
 * Best Project Award Software Design Adaptive Technology, APOGEE-2014 and Simulation and Mathematical Modelling, APOGEE-2015.